DJBarnes/django-adminlte2-pdq/docs/source/authorization/policies.rst

     .. note::

-        With the :ref:`authorization/policies:Strict Policy`, if you forget to add a permission to a view, the view will be inaccessible to everyone except superusers.
+        With the :ref:`authorization/policies:Strict Policy`, if you forget to add permissions to a view, the view will be inaccessible to everyone except for superusers.
-        This is a good way to ensure that you don't accidentally create a feature that everyone automatically has access to.
+        This is a good way to ensure that you don't accidentally create features that everyone automatically has access to.
-        You have to explicitly think about what permission is required for the feature, set it on the view, and give the permission to the users that need it before anyone can gain access to it.
+        You have to explicitly think about what permissions are required for each feature, set them on the view, and then assign the permissions to the users that need them before anyone can gain access to it.

 Once you have determined what general policy you want to follow, use the corresponding section to properly set up and configure authorization.